Bluehost and Hostgator (both owned by EIG) are two of the most popular hosting solutions out there.

 |Data center locations||Bluehost has data centers in Provo, Utah.||Hostgator’s data centers are located in Provo, Utah and Houston, Texas.|

-With Bluehost, you get a free domain name, access to their proprietary caching solution, daily automatic backups, and ability to create a staging site.
+With Bluehost, you get a free domain name, access to their proprietary caching solution, daily automatic backups, and the ability to create a staging site.

 Comparison of Pricing